I’ve had the best sleep of my life on Casper’s high-tech $2,000 mattress — and I could never go back to a regular mattress

 “Your shoulders and your hips are the heaviest parts of your body, and if those parts aren’t supported properly, you start to kink your spine,” says Casper’s design director Jesse Mayan.

 In prototyping the Wave mattress, Casper altered the mattress’s firmness to target different areas of the body.
-Eventually, the company landed on a contour-cut shape, which makes the form a bit softer and also reduces pressure on your shoulders.
+Eventually, the company landed on a contour-cut shape, which makes the foam a bit softer and also reduces pressure on your shoulders.

 - source